theotix/wallabag.org/content/20160301-wallabag-public-beta1.md

 ## What's next?

 We planned to released stable version on 3rd April.
 In one month.
 We have lot of work to release this version ([see here our todo list](https://github.com/wallabag/wallabag/milestones/2.0.0)).
-Maybe we'll release other betas before this deadline.
+Maybe we'll release other betas before this deadline (the next version will probably be a Release Canditate, it depends on the quantity of bugs you'll find!).

 We need help, feel free to contribute to this great project!